carbon-language/carbon-lang/llvm/docs/MergeFunctions.rst

 ``sn_map.insert(std::make_pair(V, sn_map.size()));``

-For the first *Value*, map will return *0*, for second *Value* map will return *1*, and so on.
+For the first *Value*, map will return *0*, for the second *Value* map will return *1*, and so on.

-Then we can check whether left and right values met at the same time with simple
+We can then check whether left and right values met at the same time with a simple comparison:
-comparison:

 ``cmpNumbers(sn_mapL[Left], sn_mapR[Right]);``